Online therapy · Burlington

 Is virtual therapy private if I live with family?

-Most clients find a quiet room or sit in their parked car for the 50 minutes.
-Sessions are held through Jane, a PHIPA-compliant Canadian platform with secure end-to-end video.
+A quiet room, private office, or safely parked car may provide privacy for the 50 minutes.
+Sessions are held through Jane, a Canadian platform with secure video.
+Privacy needs can be discussed before the first appointment.

 How long does therapy take?